 25465.9.
 The Public Utilities Commission shall direct the California Department of Water Resources to procure sufficient eligible renewable energy resources as necessary to satisfy the portfolio standard of any affected public utility if the public utility is unable to fulfill its obligations under this section for any length of time due to severe financial hardship or insolvency.

+Miscellaneous Provisions

+(1) Regardless of the option selected, any costs resulting from a modification of baseline levels remain within the residential customer class.

+(2) The provision of Water Code Section 80110 requiring the commission to suspend the right of customers to engage in direct access and take electric service from an alternate provider is hereby repealed.